Deaadman/ItemRarities/README.md

 ### Features
 -  **Rarity Classification:** Each item now has a distinct visual indicator which represents its rarity.
 -  **Enhanced Immersion**: Rarer items now feel like are they worth something once found.
--  **Supports Multiple Languages**: Currently supports English and Turkish.
+-  **Accessibility Options**: Supports multiple languages, and colorblindness.

 ---